 If you don’t have a proper ice cream maker—and I don’t—the kids can make it with Ziploc bags.
 Even if you do have a machine, the low-tech baggie way is a good, gloppy group activity.

 WHY: Why do Jews do dairy for Shavuot?
 The Talmud tells us the wandering Israelites, Torah now in hand—including the new, wacky laws of kashrut— don’t have what to kasher with, so they avoid meat for the meantime.* It’s like my house when Uncle Kenny comes to visit: we switch to dairy and paper plates.

-And then there is the poetic explanation: ”The Torah is like milk and honey.”
-The honey referenced is date honey, not anachronistic, European honeybee honey.
+And then there is the poetic explanation: “The Torah is like milk and honey.”
+The honey referenced is made from dates, not honeybees.
 Mmmmmm, dates.
 I gain 5 pounds every Tu B’Shevat on the dates alone.
 Palm dates are one of the biblical Seven Species of the Land of Israel, and thus deliciously thematic for Shavuot sweets.

 HOW: The easiest Ice Cream in a Bag recipe seems to be the one at FamilyFun.com, at this link with a short video.
 Basically, you mix sugar, half-and-half and vanilla in a pint ziploc bag and seal it.
 Plop that into a gallon ziploc of ice cubes and Kosher salt.
 Massage for five minutes.
 Glidah!*